smillerc/smillerc.github.io/posts/mpi_halo_arrays.md

 ## Features

 - 1D, 2D, and 3D domain decomposition.
-- Neighbor exhange with arbitrarily sized halo cell regions.
+- Neighbor exchange with arbitrarily sized halo cell regions.
 Note, this is currently fixed across all dimensions.
 - Communication is currently handled by `MPI.ISend` and `MPI.IRecv` underneath, but future versions will give the option for one-sided communication with `MPI.Put` and `MPI.Get`.
 - Halo exchange can be orthogonal-only (e.g. `[i+1,j,k]`) , or it can include corners as well (e.g `[i+1,j+1,k]`)